kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

-We give a short introduction to the blur formation model and the commonly used notations in this chapter.
+In this chapter we give a short introduction to the blur formation model and the commonly used notations.

 Blur
 ++++